XBCreepinJesus/MMM-TvheadendDVR/README.md

 A module for MagicMirror² showing the next scheduled [Tvheadend](https://tvheadend.org) recordings.

-Please note: I am not currently using this module on my own mirror - if you find any issues let me know.

 >![](/screenshots/demo.png)<br>My next five scheduled recordings (as an example - don't judge!).

 ---
 ## Installation

-Install using Git into the modules directory of your MagicMirror installation:
+Install the module and required `digest-fetch` node.js module using Git into the modules directory of your MagicMirror installation:

 ```
 git clone https://github.com/XBCreepinJesus/MMM-TvheadendDVR.git
+cd MMM-TvheadendDVR/
+npm install
 ```

 Then add it to your `config.js` modules section like any other module: